-“We’ve had the incredible opportunity to customize a wide range of content for our audiences, from stories from the hinterlands to deep diving into the world of urban female friendships, to musicals, war dramas, and thrillers,” says Purohit.
-“We haven't shied away from experimenting, taking bold bets, and truly reflecting the diversity that is India.”
+“We’ve had the incredible opportunity to customise a wide range of content for our audiences, from stories from the hinterlands to deep diving into the world of urban female friendships, to musicals, war dramas and thrillers,” says Purohit.
+“We haven't shied away from experimenting, taking bold bets and truly reflecting the diversity that is India.”

 Elevating traditionally underrepresented voices